 Can I get something to eat?

-Lake O’ the Woods does not have a restaurant.
-During the summer season, there is often a club event on Saturday evening.
-There also some great community breakfasts.
-A special favorite is the blue berry pancake breakfast, usually held in mid-July.
+Lake O’ the Woods does not have a restaurant, but there are other options: During the summer season, members take turns at the BBQ at noon on Saturdays and Sundays with burgers and brats on offer ($3-$5 including salad and condiments).
+There is usually a club dinner event on Saturday evening to which guests are always welcome.
+There are some great community breakfasts: A special favorite is the blueberry pancake breakfast, held in mid-July.
 (We are very fortunate to be less than 30 minutes away from great blueberry picking country.)
-See the events information for details..
-The 2012 calendar can be found at: Downloadable PDF File Detailed Calendar
+Everything is posted on the events calendar so you can plan ahead.

 About five minutes away there is a large Wal-Mart and a major supermarket.
 Many restaurants are located with in a short driving distance form the club.

-If you want to prepare your own food at the clubhouse, there is a member kitchen available for all members and guests to use.
+If you want to prepare your own food, there is a member kitchen available at the Clubhouse for all members and guests to use.
 Dishes, pots and pans, and silverware are available in the kitchen.
 Members often put up a pot of coffee and share it with their friends.
+If you use the kitchen, please clean up and leave it like you found it.

 I want to stay over.
 Where can I sleep?